top of page

 players visit the whole garden.

-- some minigames required the player to go check places.
+- some minigames required the player to physically check places.

 All of this while making the